 Time is an awesome gift, especially when it’s 100% uninterrupted alone time.
 As mamas, we want to give and give as much as we can to our little ones until we have nothing left for ourselves — as new mamas, we have to.
 And, we can’t give from a nonexistent supply.

-Say you’ll be over in a bit to hold the baby so mama can take a 15-minute power nap.
-Or shower.
-Or scarf down a quick bite of something healing.
-(Or all three.)
+Or scarf down a quick bite of something healing (or all three.)
 Say, “Don’t worry, I got this.
 I’ll come get you if something is wrong.”
 Think of how you feel after a long vacation.
 This is the mini version of that.

 This is a big one — one most of the world still struggles with, mama or not.
 When there’s a new baby, that’s everyone’s main focus.
 “How’s the little one?
 What do they need?
 Send more pictures!”
 But, we forget there’s a remarkable, exhausted mama making that baby’s joy happen.